How to Use a Content Roadmap

 • And a taxonomy, or overall theme (optional)

-Your customer success manager or managing editor will let you know which four topics the client wants to produce next.
+Your Customer Project Manager will let you know which four topics the client wants to produce next.

 From here, your job as a producer is to take each SEO “brief” and turn it into a brief in the ClearVoice platform.
 The SEO suggested title becomes the Assignment Name, and the keywords, questions people ask, and taxonomy are an easy copy/paste into the brief.